gdavidbutler/pthreadChannel/README.md

 ### Blob

-To support homogeneous inter-process interactions, a blob is useful over sockets and pipes.
+To support inter-process exchanges, blob items are transported through sockets and pipes.
 (Since a pthread can't both wait in a chanPoll() and in a poll()/select()/etc., the old Unix pipe() (Channel) and fork() (pthread) style is used.)
+Both stream and size preserving (using [Netstring](https://en.wikipedia.org/wiki/Netstring) protocol) modes are supported.

 Find the API in chanBlb.h:

 * chanSock
-  * Support I/O on a full duplex bound socket over read and write Channels.
+  * Blob exchange through a reliable full duplex bound socket over read and write Channels.
 * chanPipe
-  * Support I/O on half duplex read and write pipes over read and write Channels.
+  * Blob exchange through half duplex read and write pipes over read and write Channels.

 ### Serial

-To support heterogeneous inter-process interactions, serialization and deserialization of Blob](#blob)s is needed.
+TODO: create examples

 * [JSON](https://github.com/gdavidbutler/jsonTrivialCallbackParser)
 * [XML](https://github.com/gdavidbutler/xmlTrivialCallbackParser)